2024-2025 Edition

 Requirements for the Minor

 A total of five courses are necessary to complete a minor.
 Four of these courses must be taken from courses listed in the Political Science section of the Barnard Course Catalogue.
-Only one political science course taken in a summer session, study-abroad program, Reid Hall Program, or another undergraduate college may be used to satisfy the five-course requirement for the minor, with the approval of the Department Representative.
+Only one political science course taken in a summer session, study-abroad program, Reid Hall Program, or another undergraduate college may be used to satisfy the five-course requirement for the minor, with the approval of the Associate Department Chair.

 Faculty and Staff members designated to answer questions: